tcarland/tcanetpp/README.md

 make
 ```

-The project has been tested against stdc++2023 and gnu11.4.0
+The project has been tested against stdc++2023 and gnu 11.4.0

 - **Unix:**
   The library requires linking *libpthread*, *librt* and *libdl*.